Women in climate change: Arguments for women in science and climate change

 It is argued that when women are overlooked as scholars and decision makers the world fails to take advantage of its full human capacity, which is needed for issues as urgent as climate change.
 Women may also take more collaborative approaches, especially in negotiations, and may pay more attention to disadvantaged groups and to the natural environment.

 Gender has become an issue because of women's essential roles in managing resources such as water, forests and energy and as women lead fights for environmental protection.

 A general concern has been expressed about the need to highlight the work of women and to include more women in major committees in order to provide gender balance, social justice, and inspiration to young women to enter careers in science.
 This reflects more general arguments about the barriers to women's advancement and the need for women to "Lean in" to leadership positions.

+Another argument focuses on the effects climate change on reproductive health.
+It was not until recently that these issues were discovered and brought to light however, they are currently affecting many women all around the world and in turn will eventually have population effects.
+The pollutants and toxic chemicals that in air, food, and ecosystems are causing lots of health issues.
+Developing countries are currently suffering the most as they tend to be the waste dump sites from more developed countries as they are seen as more disposable.
+Not only can these pollutants cause infertility, they can create issues with formation of babies and the overall weight and health as well as cause miscarriages.
+Not only is our future generation suffering the consequences the mothers of these children are suffering health issues.
+This is another important reason why women should be brought into the climate change discussion.